Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 Parents often worry about signs like straining or crying during bowel movements.
 It’s important to distinguish normal effort from distress caused by constipation:

-- Mild Straining: Babies often grunt or strain slightly as part of natural effort since their abdominal muscles are weak.
+- Mild Straining: Babies often grunt or strain slightly as part of natural effort since their abdominal muscles are weak and coordination is still developing.

 - Crying: Discomfort might arise from gas buildup rather than stool hardness itself.

-- No Stool After Straining: Could indicate delayed transit time; try gentle massage again before worrying.
+- No Stool After Straining: Could indicate delayed transit time; try gentle massage, bicycle legs, and feeding checks before worrying if the baby is otherwise well.

-- Lack of Stool Frequency: Some babies go several days without pooping but remain content with normal feeds; monitor diapers closely instead.
+- Lack of Stool Frequency: Some babies go longer between poops but remain content with normal feeds; monitor wet diapers, stool softness, and behavior closely.

 A Step-by-Step Routine: How To Help My 3-Week-Old Poop Smoothly Every Day